Steps for Hosting Large Groups Virtually at CRAEA

-This protocol is in development as of July 1, 2020 (Editors, Amy Moine, Lisa Downing, Corlene Collum, Julie Danker, Sarah Nelson)
+This protocol is in development as of May,12 2021 (Editors, Amy Moine, Lisa Downing, Corlene Collum, Julie Danker, Sarah Nelson)

 Proposal in the System: Template

-- What is the purpose of your Conference?
+- What is the purpose?
 Who is the Audience?

 - Did you check the Agency Wide PD calendar, Lead Inspire Innovate, and Well Being calendars to make sure you aren’t scheduling too close to another event?